tigerhawkvok/DnD-LLNS-CryptPuzzle/README.md

 #### Executing and using the program
 To run the program, just run the appropriate `runme` file in the downloaded package.

+**If you have problems on OSX** - navigate to the directory with the files in Terminal, and run ``./runme-linux.sh`, which should work fine.

 When you run the program, the following commands are available to you:

 ````python